Universality of scaling of correlations across probability distributions: Conventions

-We also note that $i$ appearing as a part of a subscript is a label and not to be confused with $i = \sqrt{-1}$ that appears in exponentials of a Fourier transform in this paper. $\sum_i$ if it appears in the paper means summing over the label.
+We also note that $i$ appearing as a part of a subscript is a label and not to be confused with $i = \sqrt{-1}$ that appears in exponentials of a Fourier transform in this paper.

 Define translation as the following operation: Consider any variable $\{Z_i\}$ defined on the lattice.
 Assign the value of the variable for lattice site $i+1$ the value of the variable of lattice site $i$, with $i$ running over all lattice sites.
 Denote this operation by $Z_i \rightarrow Z_{i+1}$.
+A quantity being translation invariant then would imply that the quantity is invariant under translations.